vial0ft/marginal-notes/notes/thoughts/where_is_my_docs/en/index.md

 You've spent hours meditating on the code, switching between files and function call locations.
 The code is brilliantly written - it is clear that the people who wrote it tried to adhere to good practices and maintain the quality of codebase.
 There are tests - there are many of them, and the code coverage rates are extremely high.
 Each module, each public function is provided with a description.
 You have tons and tons of information telling you "**what** this or that code does", but you still do not understand "**why** it is implemented this way".

-After that, you decide to assaut your colleagues with questions like, 'Why is the implementation like this now?'
+After that, you decide to assault your colleagues with questions like, 'Why is the implementation like this now?'
 After all, it's not enough to find a place where the system *deviates from the normal behavior* - you also need to figure out *what is the way of returning the system to the "rails of normal behavior" without breaking anything nearby while you would correct it*.

 One of your colleagues tells you "I remember that something *related* to that problem was discussed once, and Theodor K. had fixed something, but he quit a long time ago.
 Here is a *link* to the task.
 You may get up the context from it..."